Collective Security Treaty Organization: Collective Rapid Reaction Force

-The implementation of such projects on complex and unpredictable territory, where the borders of three Central Asian republics directly converge, may give impetus to the strengthening of militarization processes and initiate all kinds of nationalistic confrontations. […] Also, it could lead to the appearance of radical extremist forces that could lead to serious destabilization in this vast region.
+The implementation of such projects on complex and unpredictable territory, where the borders of three Central Asian republics directly converge, may give impetus to the strengthening of militarization processes and initiate all kinds of nationalistic confrontations. [...]
+Also, it could lead to the appearance of radical extremist forces that could lead to serious destabilization in this vast region.

 History

 Foundation

 On 15 May 1992, six post-Soviet states belonging to the Commonwealth of Independent States — Russia, Armenia, Kazakhstan, Kyrgyzstan, Tajikistan, and Uzbekistan—signed the Collective Security Treaty (also referred to as the Tashkent Pact or Tashkent Treaty).
-Three other post-Soviet states—Azerbaijan, Belarus, and Georgia—acceded in 1993 and the treaty took effect in 1994.
-The CST was set to last for a 5-year period unless extended.
+Three other post-Soviet states—Azerbaijan, Belarus, and Georgia—acceded in 1993, and the treaty took effect in 1994.
+The CST was set to last for 5 years unless extended.
 On 2 April 1999, six of the nine—all but Azerbaijan, Georgia, and Uzbekistan—agreed to renew the treaty for five more years.
 At the same time, Uzbekistan joined the GUAM group, established in 1997 by Georgia, Ukraine, Azerbaijan, and Moldova, and largely seen as intending to counter Russian influence in the region.

 The CSTO was founded in 2002 when the six member states agreed to create the Collective Security Treaty Organization as a military alliance.
 As an attempt to develop a successor alliance to the Warsaw Pact, the CSTO is comparatively weak.

 2003 to 2012

-In 2004 the CSTO was granted Observer status in the UN General Assembly.
+In 2004, the CSTO was granted Observer status in the UN General Assembly.
 During 2005, the CSTO partners conducted some common military exercises.